Thomas Cranmer: Consolidating gains (1549–1551)

-The Prayer Book Rebellion and other events had a negative effect on the Seymour regency.
-The Privy Council became divided when a set of dissident Councillors banded together behind John Dudley in order to oust Seymour.
+The Prayer Book Rebellion and other events harmed the Seymour regency.
+The Privy Council became divided when several dissident Councillors joined behind John Dudley to oust Seymour.
 Cranmer and two other Councillors, William Paget, and Thomas Smith initially rallied behind Seymour.
-After a flurry of letters passed between the two sides, a bloodless coup d'état resulted in the end of Seymour's Protectorship on 13 October 1549.
-Despite the support of religiously conservative politicians behind Dudley's coup, the reformers managed to maintain control of the new government and the English Reformation continued to consolidate gains.
-Seymour was initially imprisoned in the Tower, but he was shortly released on 6 February 1550 and returned to the council.
-The archbishop was able to transfer his former chaplain, Nicholas Ridley from the minor see of Rochester to the diocese of London, while John Ponet took Ridley's former position.
+After a flurry of letters passed between the two sides, a bloodless coup d'état ended Seymour's Protectorship on 13 October 1549.
+Despite the support of religiously conservative politicians behind Dudley's coup, the reformers managed to maintain control of the new government, and the English Reformation continued to consolidate gains.
+Seymour was initially imprisoned in the Tower but was shortly released on 6 February 1550 and returned to the council.
+The Archbishop was able to transfer his former chaplain, Nicholas Ridley, from the minor see of Rochester to the diocese of London.
+At the same time, John Ponet took Ridley's former position.
 Incumbent conservatives were uprooted and replaced with reformers.

-The first result of co-operation and consultation between Cranmer and Bucer was the Ordinal, the liturgy for the ordination of priests.
-This was missing in the first Prayer Book and was not published until 1550.
-Cranmer adopted Bucer's draft and created three services for commissioning a deacon, a priest, and a bishop.
-In the same year, Cranmer produced the Defence of the True and Catholic Doctrine of the Sacrament of the Body and Blood of Christ, a semi-official explanation of the eucharistic theology within the Prayer Book.
-It was the first full-length book to bear Cranmer's name on the title-page.
-The preface summarises his quarrel with Rome in a well-known passage where he compared "beads, pardons, pilgrimages, and such other like popery" with weeds, but the roots of the weeds were transubstantiation, the corporeal real presence, and the sacrificial nature of the mass.
+The first result of cooperation and consultation between Cranmer and Bucer was the first Edwardine Ordinal, the liturgy for the ordination of priests.
+This was missing in the first prayer book and was not published until 1550.
+Cranmer adopted Bucer's draft and created three services for commissioning: a deacon, a priest, and a bishop.
+In the same year, Cranmer produced the Defence of the True and Catholic Doctrine of the Sacrament of the Body and Blood of Christ, a semi-official explanation of the eucharistic theology within the prayer book.
+It was the first full-length book with Cranmer's name on the title page.
+The preface summarises his quarrel with Rome in a well-known passage where he compared "beads, pardons, pilgrimages, and such other like popery" with weeds.
+Still, the roots of the weeds were transubstantiation, the corporeal real presence, and the sacrificial nature of the mass.